Russian space officials say air leak on International Space Station poses no danger to its crew - ExBulletin

 Russian space officials say air leak on International Space Station poses no danger to its crew

-MOSCOW — Russian space officials on Wednesday acknowledged a persistent air leak from the Russian segment of the International Space Station, but said it posed no danger to its crew.
+MOSCOW (AP) — Russian space officials on Wednesday acknowledged a persistent air leak from the Russian segment of the International Space Stationbut said it posed no danger to his crew.

-State corporation Roscosmos said specialists were monitoring the leak and the crew regularly carried out work to find and fix possible leakage points.”
+State corporation Roscosmos said specialists were monitoring the leak and crews were regularly carrying out work to find and fix possible leakage points.

 There is no threat to the crew or the station itself, said a statement carried by Russian news agencies.